-Custom TARGATT™-HEK293 Knock-in Cell Line Service for Stable Knock-in Cell Line Generation
+Custom TARGATT™ HEK293 Knock-in Cell Line Service Details

 - Site-specific integration: into the well-defined H11 active, intergenic (safe harbor) locus